Convolutional neural network: GPU implementations

 Although CNNs were invented in the 1980s, their breakthrough in the 2000s required fast implementations on graphics processing units (GPUs).

 In 2004, it was shown by K. S. Oh and K. Jung that standard neural networks can be greatly accelerated on GPUs.
 Their implementation was 20 times faster than an equivalent implementation on CPU.
 In 2005, another paper also emphasised the value of GPGPU for machine learning.

 The first GPU-implementation of a CNN was described in 2006 by K. Chellapilla et al. Their implementation was 4 times faster than an equivalent implementation on CPU.
-Subsequent work also used GPUs, initially for other types of neural networks (different from CNNs), especially unsupervised neural networks.
+In the same period, GPUs were also used for unsupervised training of deep belief networks.

-In 2010, Dan Ciresan et al. at IDSIA showed that even deep standard neural networks with many layers can be quickly trained on GPU by supervised learning through the old method known as backpropagation.
-Their network outperformed previous machine learning methods on the MNIST handwritten digits benchmark.
-In 2011, they extended this GPU approach to CNNs, achieving an acceleration factor of 60, with impressive results.
-In 2011, they used such CNNs on GPU to win an image recognition contest where they achieved superhuman performance for the first time.
-Between May 15, 2011 and September 30, 2012, their CNNs won no less than four image competitions.
-In 2012, they also significantly improved on the best performance in the literature for multiple image databases, including the MNIST database, the NORB database, the HWDB1.0 dataset (Chinese characters) and the CIFAR10 dataset (dataset of 60000 32x32 labeled RGB images).
+In 2010, Dan Ciresan et al. at IDSIA trained deep feedforward networks on GPUs.
+In 2011, they extended this to CNNs, accelerating by 60 compared to training CPU.
+In 2011, the network won an image recognition contest where they achieved superhuman performance for the first time.
+Then they won more competitions and achieved state of the art on several benchmarks.

-Subsequently, a similar GPU-based CNN by Alex Krizhevsky et al. won the ImageNet Large Scale Visual Recognition Challenge 2012.
-A very deep CNN with over 100 layers by Microsoft won the ImageNet 2015 contest.
+Subsequently, AlexNet, a similar GPU-based CNN by Alex Krizhevsky et al. won the ImageNet Large Scale Visual Recognition Challenge 2012.
+It was an early catalytic event for the AI boom.

-Intel Xeon Phi implementations

-Compared to the training of CNNs using GPUs, not much attention was given to the Intel Xeon Phi coprocessor.
+Compared to the training of CNNs using GPUs, not much attention was given to CPU.
+(Viebke et al 2019) parallelizes CNN by thread- and SIMD-level parallelism that is available on the Intel Xeon Phi.

-A notable development is a parallelization method for training convolutional neural networks on the Intel Xeon Phi, named Controlled Hogwild with Arbitrary Order of Synchronization (CHAOS).

-CHAOS exploits both the thread- and SIMD-level parallelism that is available on the Intel Xeon Phi.